 5. Laal Maas

-A hugely popular lip-smacking Rajasthani dish for the meat lovers, Laal Maas literally means red meat.
+A hugely popular lip-smacking one among other Rajasthani dishes for the meat lovers, Laal Maas literally means red meat.
 Laal Maas enjoys a royal history as it was traditionally prepared from the meat of the hunter’s game.
 The mere scent of this delectable dish will make your mouth water.
 An ideal choice for the main course for winter nuptials, this mutton dish is loaded with red chillies - a favourite with the Rajasthani community.

 6. Mohan Maas

 A truly royal dish fit for a royal wedding, this dish is fit for kings.
-Made from rich, creamy milk and soft, juicy meat Mohan Maas is a must-have in a Rajasthani menu.
+Made from rich, creamy milk and soft, juicy meat Mohan Maas is a must-have in a Rajasthani dish that decorates the table.
 It is sinfully delicious and a crowning dish for your wedding menu.
 Suitable for winter weddings, this rich meat-heaven is a decadent main course dish.
 The tender meat cooked with milk and spices will melt the toughest food critic in your family.

 7. Macchli Jaisamandi